 According to Marx, the process of accumulation subjects everyone - including capitalists and workers - to its universal dictates.
-This process, he argued, is experienced in two different ways: for workers, it materializes as 'simple circulation', $C \rightarrow M \rightarrow C$ , whose starting and end points are counted in use values of different qualities; for capitalists, it appears as 'expanded circulation', $M \rightarrow C \rightarrow M'$ , with the beginning and end points counted in monetary, or exchange values of different quantities.
+This process, he argued, is experienced in two different ways: for workers, it materializes as 'simple circulation', $C \to M \to C$, whose starting and end points are counted in use values of different qualities; for capitalists, it appears as 'expanded circulation', $M \to C \to M'$, with the beginning and end points counted in monetary, or exchange values of different quantities.
 But both circuits, although totally different in purpose, are denominated in the same units of socially necessary abstract labour time.